HaikuTeam/docs/using-haiku/editing-elements-on-the-stage.md

 To *Resize,* click and drag one of the control points around the selected object.
 Optionally, hold `SHIFT` to maintain aspect ratio and/or hold `ALT` to transform from the object's center.

-To *Rotate,* hold `CMD` and hover outside any control point (similar behavior to Sketch.)
-Optionally, hold `SHIFT` to lock rotation to increments of 15 degrees.
+To *Rotate,* hold `CMD` and hover outside any control point (similar behavior to Sketch).
+Optionally, you may hold down `SHIFT` to lock rotation to increments of 15 degrees.

 To *Delete,* once an element is selected, press `DELETE`.